Home Food History The False Hindu Origin of “Butter Someone Up”

-First, the Celts of the pre-Christian era had a similar practice and used butter to anoint stone idols in hopes of receiving favor or blessings from the Gods.
-There is no evidence that the idiom came from either of these historical practices and all such claims are folk etymology based on supposition.
+The Celts of the pre-Christian actually did use butter to anoint stone idols in hopes of receiving favor or blessings from the Gods.
+There is no evidence that the “butter up” idiom came from the Celts or from Hindu practices, however.
+All such claims are folk etymology based on supposition.

 It is true that butter is an important part of Hindu beliefs and is associated with several Gods and religious ceremonies.
-Elaine Khosrova writing in Wonders & Marvels, describes many of them.
 There are “butter drinking Gods” who drink butter sacrifice rituals.
 There is Prajapatis, said to have created ghee out of nothing.
 There is Agni, the fire God who is said to love butter.
 This is described in an ancient hymm where a verse is recited to Agni while melted butter or ghee is used to feed flames:

 This verse correlates with the use of butter to pour onto ritual fires during Hindu weddings and other ceremonies.